Klevendor/Leafwix/README.md

 # Leafwix

-Look after your plans with ease with Leafwix!
+Look after your plants with ease with Leafwix!